-- A new course offered in Spring 2017, Germs, Genes, Patients, Populations,that examines past, present and future ELSI issues at the intersection of infectious disease and genomics.
+- Angie Boyce, BRIDGES co-investigator and Project Director, created a new course, Germs, Genes, Patients, Populations, that examines past, present and future ELSI issues at the intersection of infectious disease and genomics.
 The course challenges individualistic assumptions in bioethical models with frameworks that consider the interactions between hosts, vectors, pathogens, and environments.
 How are individualistic conceptions of autonomy, privacy and liberty being challenged in an “omic” era of microbial multiplicity?

-- Partial tuition support for one jointly-enrolled Master of Bioethics Program student working in this subject area.
+- Partial tuition support for jointly-enrolled Master of Bioethics Program student Hunter Smith working in this subject area.